Infection Control Statement 2022-2023

 All practice staff will have training during their induction.
 Annual Infection Control training is set by mandatory Blue Stream Training.

 All doctors and nurses have been instructed to undertake an online IPC training unit.
-Records show that the vast majority have completed it.
+Records show that all staff are now up to date with this training.

 Review of Policies, Procedures and Guidance